autowarefoundation/autoware.universe/planning/obstacle_cruise_planner/README.md

 Design for the following functions is defined here.

 - Obstacle candidates selection
+- Stop planning
-- Obstacle stop planning
+- Cruise planning
-- Adaptive cruise planning
+- Slow down planning

 A data structure for cruise and stop planning is as follows.
 This planner data is created first, and then sent to the planning algorithm.